moisesbarrachina/Backend-Frontend-Template/backend-frontend-template/README.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-BFT is a plugin, template and library for develop WordPress plugins easily and quickly.
-Save time, do more
+A WordPress plugin template for develop plugins easily, quickly and professional.
+Save time, do more with this plugin, template and library

 == Description ==